RobbieMcKinstry/three-little-words/three_little_words.md

 1 4 3.

 Sometimes I miss you.
-Sometimes I think about your sensual touch.
+Sometimes I think about the goosepimples I get from your touch.
 Sometimes I miss our passion, and I lust after you.

 [4 3.](http://images.furycomics.com/viewer/e0/e0c9e5ecc4f810585746fe376a9127a3/12.jpg)